2017 Minnesota Lynx season

-The 2017 WNBA season of the Minnesota Lynx is their 19th season in the Women's National Basketball Association (WNBA).
-The Lynx finished the 2016 season with a record of 28–6, finishing first in the Western Conference (and the league as a whole) and qualifying for the playoffs, before ultimately beating Los Angeles in the WNBA Finals to win their league-tying best fourth championship.
+The 2017 Minnesota Lynx season was the 19th season for the Minnesota Lynx of the Women's National Basketball Association, and the 8th season under head coach Cheryl Reeve.

+The Lynx finished last season with a record of 28–6, finishing first in the Western Conference (and the league as a whole) and qualifying for the playoffs, before ultimately beating Los Angeles in the WNBA Finals to win their league-tying best fourth championship.

 The Lynx moved from their normal home, Target Center in Minneapolis, to the Xcel Energy Center in St. Paul for the 2017 season due to the renovation that would be taking place at Target Center.
 Due to the Minnesota Wild season beginning, the Lynx announced that the entirety of their playoff run would be played at the University of Minnesota's Williams Arena.

 The Lynx opened the season on May 14 with a 70–61 victory over the Chicago Sky.
 Sylvia Fowles led the way with 26 points and 10 rebounds.
 During the May 20 game versus the Dallas Wings, Rebekkah Brunson recorded her 3,000th career rebound, becoming the fifth player in league history to do so.
 Cheryl Reeve was named the inaugural WNBA Coach of the Month for the month of May.
 Lindsay Whalen became the all-time winningest player in WNBA history with 295 wins, with a June 9 victory over the Washington Mystics.
 The win broke the tie with Swin Cash, giving Whalen first place in that category all by herself.

 With the win against the San Antonio Stars on June 25, Seimone Augustus, Rebekkah Brunson, Maya Moore, and Lindsay Whalen became the winningest quartet in WNBA History with 122 wins, passing the Los Angeles Sparks quartet of Tamecka Dixon, Lisa Leslie, Mwadi Mabika, and Delisha Milton-Jones who recorded 121 from 1999 to 2004.
 During the July 6 victory over the Sparks, Maya Moore scored her 4,000th career point.

 Four Lynx players were named to the West All-Star Team - Maya Moore, Sylvia Fowles, Seimone Augustus, Rebekkah Brunson.
 Moore and Fowles were named starters, while Augustus and Brunson were named reserves.
 Brunson was selected as a replacement player for the injured Brittney Griner.
 During the July 16 game versus the Phoenix Mercury, Sylvia Fowles scored her 4,000th career point.
 Sylvia Fowles recorded her 500th career block during the July 25 game versus the New York Liberty, becoming the seventh person in league history to do so.
 Fowles grabbed her 2,500th career rebound during the August 8 game versus the Atlanta Dream.
 She became the 10th player in league history to reach that milestone.